zhezhangsh/MyMethods/scRNAseq_10X.md

 **Seurat** is an R package of scRNA-seq analysis tools.
 The Cell Ranger outputs, including filtered gene-cell read count matrix and metadata, are loaded into R to create a Seurat object for further data processing and analysis as below.

-### A single scRNA-seq library
+### Analysis of each single library

-The following steps are applied to each individual library after its Cell Ranger outputs are loaded into R. (Check individual analysis reports to find the values of unspecified parameters).
+The following steps are applied to each scRNA-seq library after its raw data is processed by Cell Ranger as described above.
+(Check individual analysis reports to find the values of unspecified parameters).

   - Filter genes to remove those detected in fewer than ***X*** cells
   - Filter cells to remove those with fewer than ***X*** or more than ***Y*** detected genes